The meme-based cryptocurrency DOGE has seen massive growth and sharp declines since its launch.

 Musk had initially taken Tesla public in its IPO (Initial Public Offering) in 2010.
 If Musk wanted to take the company private, he would need to pay each shareholder $420 per share.
 Musk wanted all shareholders to remain as private shareholders in the company.
 This would have meant that the shareholders could not sell their private Tesla stock on a public exchange.

-His tweet caused a halt on Tesla stock trading and garnered the attention of the Securities and Exchange Commission (SEC).
+His tweet caused a halt in Tesla stock trading and garnered the attention of the Securities and Exchange Commission (SEC).
 There is an SEC regulation: rule 14e-8, which states that publicly traded companies cannot announce plans to buy or sell securities unless they have made concrete plans to go through with the transaction.
-Musk needed to provide documentation to the SEC that proves that there were signed documents in place to take Tesla private.
+Musk needed to provide documentation to the SEC that proved that there were signed documents to take Tesla private.

 The SEC charged Musk with tweeting misleading information about Tesla going private.
 The regulatory body claimed that Musk needed to provide more information about the deal.
 Additionally, they claimed that Musk’s tweet caused Tesla’s stock price to rise by over 6%, leading to significant market disruption.

 Musk and Tesla settled with the SEC, and each party had to pay a $20 million penalty.
-Investors that suffered from the market disruption would receive the $40 million penalty.
+Investors that suffered from the market disruption would receive a $40 million penalty.

-Signal, a messaging app, received a significant boost in downloads after WhatsApp announced that it was going to share user information with its parent company, Facebook.
-The app focuses on user privacy, and it was downloaded over 7.5 million times from January 6 and 10 in 2021.
+Signal, a messaging app, received a significant download boost after WhatsApp announced that it would share user information with its parent company, Facebook.
+The app focuses on user privacy, and it was downloaded over 7.5 million times between January 6 and 10, 2021.

 Musk tweeted about Signal on January 7.
 It read: “Use Signal.”
 The company Signal Advance, unrelated to the messaging app, recorded a 1.56% gain in stock price.
 After Musk’s tweet, its shares rose by 527%.